hariskhawja/savitar-ai/README.md

 # Cotax AI Bot

 Welcome to the **Cotax AI Bot** project!
-This is a chat-based AI tax assistant built using Next.js, OpenAI, and TypeScript.
+This is a chat-based AI tax assistant built using Next.js, OpenAI, Vercel AI SDK, and TypeScript.
 It helps users with tax-related queries and provides useful tools, such as tax breakdowns, graphic analysis, and data tabulation.

 ## Vercel Website
 Link: https://cotax-ai-bot.vercel.app/